-US military completes Niger ambush investigation
+US military completes initial Niger ambush investigation

-Washington (CNN)An investigation into the October 2017 ambush in Niger by ISIS affiliated fighters that killed four US soldiers has been completed, according to several US defense officials.
+Washington (CNN)An initial investigation into the October 2017 ambush in Niger by ISIS affiliated fighters that killed four US soldiers has been completed, according to several US defense officials.

 The initial report of the investigation findings is expected to be sent to General Thomas Waldhauser, the commanding general of US Africa Command who could make a decision on whether to recommend administrative reprimands and punishments for any of those involved in authorizing the mission.

-Note: CLARIFICATION: This article has been updated to make clear the initial investigation into the ambush has been completed.